saltyrtc/saltyrtc-meta/Task-WebRTC.md

 ## 'answer' Message

-Once the responder has set the remote description on its WebRTC `RTCPeerConnection` instance and generated an answer by calling `createAnswer` on the instance, it SHALL send an 'answer' message.
+Once the user application of the responder has set the remote description on its WebRTC `RTCPeerConnection` instance and generated an answer by calling `createAnswer` on the instance, the user application SHALL request sending an 'answer' message.
 The *answer* field SHALL be a `Map` and MUST contain:

 * The *type* field containing a valid `RTCSdpType` in string representation.